Student visa (Student Route)

-You must collect your BRP (the full visa) as soon as you can.
-However, the requirement to collect your BRP within 10 days of arriving does not apply during the pandemic if you need to quarantine or if your flight is delayed, but collect it as soon as you can after you have finished quarantine.
+You must collect your BRP (the full visa) as soon as you can and within 10 days of arrival.
 You will receive information about this from UK Visas and Immigration (UKVI) in your country of application.
 Please collect your BRP promptly so that you can enrol; your college will need to have an electronic copy of both your passport id page and the BRP.
 Do also carefully check the information on the BRP card.
 If there is an error please see Section 11 below.

 10. Student and University obligations for visa holders

 The University is required to tell the Home Office if you do not arrive for enrolment, leave your course, suspend your studies, or if you are absent for a long period.
 Please keep your college or department up-to-date with any changes in your circumstances, including your contact details and any matters that may affect the progress of your studies.

 It is your responsibility to keep to the conditions of your visa and to make sure you do not stay beyond its end date, unless you have put in a renewal application.
 If you break the conditions, you could be prosecuted or made to leave the UK and it could make it more difficult for you to get another visa.